What is female infertility and subfertility?

-Traditional Chinese Medicine (TCM), which includes the use of acupuncture and Chinese herbal medicine (CHM) has rich histories in treating gynaecological diseases including infertility since ancient times.
+Traditional Chinese Medicine (TCM), which includes the use of acupuncture for fertility and Chinese herbal medicine (CHM) has rich histories in treating gynaecological diseases including infertility since ancient times.
 In the modern era, acupuncture is performed by inserting ultra-thin, sterile needles into specific acupuncture points on the body.
 Stimulation of these acupuncture points regulates and brings balance to the way in which the body functions and thus improves natural fertility.
 In recent years, several studies have examined the mechanism of acupuncture, how it improves fertility and enhances assisted reproductive technologies (ART) procedures such as in-vitro fertilisation (IVF) and intra-uterine insemination (IUI).
 These studies have shown that the pregnancy rate of the patients undergoing acupuncture treatment concurrent with ART is higher than those of patients who did not receive acupuncture and relied on ART alone.

 Along with advances in technology, CHM is currently available in water-soluble powder convenient to prepare.
 A recent study suggested that the odds of achieving pregnancy with Chinese herbal medicine is twice greater than with standard Western Medical drug treatments alone or IVF over a 4-month period.

 What are the ways in which TCM and CHM aid conception?